-Milne Bay Manta Rays – the discovery of the manta ray cleaning station at Gona Bara Bara island is one of those classic Papua New Guinea diving stories that illustrates just how rich the waters of Milne Bay are!
+Milne Bay Manta Rays.
+The discovery of the manta ray cleaning station at Gona Bara Bara island is one of those classic Papua New Guinea diving stories.
+Illustrating just how rich the waters of Milne Bay are!

-Located near to the former district capital of Samarai Island and the famous China Strait, Gona Bara Bara island is one of numerous small islands in the area with little to distinguish itself – until Giants @ Home was discovered.
+Located near to the former district capital of Samarai Island and the famous China Strait.
+Gona Bara Bara island is one of numerous small islands in the area with little to distinguish itself… Until Giants@Home and the Milne Bay manta rays were discovered.

-Golden Dawn had been chartered to search for mantas in Milne Bay and Craig had gone to all the known manta ray locations but did not find a single one… Then in an act of inspired desperation he responded to the pleas of James, the boat’s engineer, to check out his home island where there were “lots of mantas just off the beach”.
+Golden Dawn had been chartered to search for mantas in Milne Bay.
+So Craig had gone to all the known manta ray locations but did not find a single one… Then in an act of inspired desperation he responded to the pleas of James, the boat’s engineer.
+Who was insistent that there were “lots of mantas just off the beach” of his home island.

 Here is how Craig described finding them: “I discovered the cleaning station when we went to the island, James my engineer kept insisting that he had lots of mantas at his island so we went in search of them.

-Golden Dawn managed to keep the site largely to itself for about two years and during that time about 30 individual mantas were identified.
+Golden Dawn managed to keep the site largely to itself for about two years.
+During that time about 30 individual mantas were identified.

-But as word spread about the cleaning station, and other boats started to visit the site, Craig expected the mantas to move away – but it seems the opposite happened and, as the mantas became more familiar with divers, their aversion to the exhaust bubbles produced by scuba gear went away.
+But as word spread about the cleaning station, and other boats started to visit the site.
+So Craig expected the mantas to move away – but it seems the opposite happened.
+As the mantas became more familiar with divers, their aversion to the exhaust bubbles produced by scuba gear went away.

-In the case of manta rays a cleaning station is usually a large rock or bommie, often in relatively shallow water, that is swept by currents.
+In the case of manta rays a cleaning station is usually just a large rock or bommie.
+Often in relatively shallow water, that is swept by currents.

-It will host a large number of wrasse and other cleaning fish and the mantas approach and signal they are ready to be cleaned by hovering above or close to the bommie.
-Giants @ Home is just like this – a solitary bommie in about 9m of water, which rises up to about 5m and stands in an otherwise featureless sandy area just off the beach at Gona Bara Bara.
+It will host a large number of wrasse and other cleaning fish.
+As the mantas approach and signal they are ready to be cleaned by hovering above or close to the bommie.
+Giants @ Home is just like this – a solitary bommie in about 9m of water, which rises up to about 5m.
+It stands in an otherwise featureless sandy area just off the beach at Gona Bara Bara.

-The mantas at Giants @ Home have a quite special reputation for having grown to like the feel of diver’s bubbles on their sensitive underbellies and will just hang there above you savoring the experience.
-While others like to have their bellies scratched and you can signal this by holding your hand up prior to the manta coming in and as they approach they rub their belly on your hand!
+The mantas at Giants@Home have a quite special reputation.
+Because they appear to like the feel of diver’s bubbles on their sensitive underbellies.
+They will often just hang there above you savoring the experience.
+While others like to have their bellies scratched.
+You can signal this by holding your hand up prior to the manta coming in and as they approach they rub their belly on your hand!